InVisionApp/go-health/README.md

 With that said, not everyone _needs_ asynchronous checks.
 If your service has one dependency (and that is unlikely to change), it is trivial to write a basic, synchronous check and it will probably suffice.

-However, if you anticipate that your service will have several dependencies, with varying degrees of complexity for determing their health state - you should probably think about introducing asynchronous health checks.
+However, if you anticipate that your service will have several dependencies, with varying degrees of complexity for determining their health state - you should probably think about introducing asynchronous health checks.

 ## How does this library help?
-Writing an async healthchecking framework for your service is not a trivial task, especially if Go is not your primary language.
+Writing an async health checking framework for your service is not a trivial task, especially if Go is not your primary language.

 This library: